J314 The Meiji Years

 in 1890 defined a patriarchal family structure in which men dominated the family

-entirely, bequeathed to their eldest sons, and could divorce their wives with
+entirely, bequeathed their assets to their eldest sons, and could divorce their wives with

 impunity.
 Women could not vote, nor could they attend political meetings.
 Women